complxalgorithm/TweetKeywordMapper/README.md

   -c, --counts  tally the count for each unique value of a specified field from a CSV/XLSX file -h, --help    display usage information
 ```
-The program accepts a single argument with one of four options: search, read, counts, or help.

 #### Shell
 You can also use the <em>tkm</em> shell script to execute the program.
 This script essentially acts as an execution wrapper for the <em>tweetkeywordmapper</em> package and execute the appropriate command depending on the parameter value.